Emiyalzn/Ride-Hailing-DataAnalyzer/README.md

 Time prediction is implemented by two methods.
 1. Find spatial and time related orders in the dataset and compute their average travel time as the output.
-2. Train neural network on the dataset and use the model for prediction.
+2. Train neural network on the dataset and use the model for prediction.(Especially useful when the average algorithm gives no results)
    NN information:
     1. Input(29-dimension vector):
     ```
     startTime one-hot(5-dimension vector)